firstlookmedia/whistleblower/README.md

 ## Usage

-Requires Node v7.6.0 or later.
+Requires Node v7.6.0 or later (upgrade to latest stable version on command line with `n stable`).

 Install with `npm install firstlookmedia/whistleblower` or `yarn add firstlookmedia/whistleblower`.